Eugene Lasky - Career Chronicle

 Columbia MBA

-Recognizing that my interests extended beyond pure engineering, I made a pivotal decision to pursue an MBA at Columbia fulltime from 1991 to 1993.
-This wasn't just about adding credentials—it was about bridging the gap between technical expertise and business strategy.
-For an engineer used to definitive answers, learning to navigate ambiguity and make decisions with incomplete information was both challenging and essential.
+Recognizing that my interests extended beyond engineering, I pursued an MBA at Columbia full-time.
+This wasn’t about adding credentials — it was about bridging the gap between technical problem-solving and business strategy.
+For someone trained to find definitive answers, learning to navigate ambiguity and make decisions with incomplete information was both uncomfortable and essential.

 Financial Services (1993-1995)